How Reliable Is a Wear Trial Odor Test for Apparel Performance?

 March 24, 2016

 As odor control becomes a more popular finish on various types of apparel, brands are continuously looking for the best ways to test the performance of these finishes.
-One popular way to test odor control in apparel is an internal wear test, but is this really an effective way to test odor control performance?
+One common approach is the wear trial odor test, where participants wear treated garments during activity to assess odor buildup, but is this really an effective way to test odor control performance?

 Inconsistency in Perception of Odor

 Every person has their own perception of odor.
-What you perceive as a pungent odor, may not be pungent at all to someone else.
-Additionally, the odors we give off can vary by a number of different factors such as age, gender, diet, etc. These are just a couple contributing factors among many that can create inconsistency in the perception of odors.
+What you perceive as a pungent odor may not be pungent at all to someone else.
+Additionally, the odors we give off can vary by a number of different factors, such as age, gender, diet, etc. These are just a couple of contributing factors among many that can create inconsistency in the perception of odors.

 Untrained Odor Assessors